 Danielle Fitzko, Commissioner of VT Department of Forests, Parks and Recreation

 Danielle, or Danny to her friends and colleagues, has been with FPR since 2003 where she spent the first 15 years growing the Urban and Community Forestry Program.
-Now, she is energized by supporting the incredible team in the Division that works hard to keep Vermont forest strong.
+Now, she is energized by supporting the incredible team in FPR that works hard to keep Vermont forests strong.
 Outside of work, she can be found in the garden, in the woods, or on her yoga mat.

 Tayt Brooks is currently the deputy secretary of the Agency of Commerce and Community Development (ACCD).
 Before being appointed to this position in March of 2021 by Governor Phil Scott, he worked for the Governor as director of affordability and economic initiatives, starting in January 2017.
 He also spent time with the Agency from 2008 to 2011, under the administration of Governor Jim Douglas, serving as both deputy commissioner and commissioner of the Vermont Department of Economic, Housing and Community Development.
 Brooks, 46, has a bachelor’s degree in history from St. Lawrence University.
 He lives in St. Albans with his wife and two daughters.
 He has served his communities in the past as a select board chair and a school board member.